 - Appointments for a blood test can be made with our phlebotomist & healthcare assistant.

-The Midwife holds antenatal clinics every Wednesday afternoon.
+The Midwife holds antenatal clinics on a weekly basis.

 Specialist Nurse Clinics